CharlGottschalk/approvejs/README.md

    approve.value('hello world', {required: true});
    ```

+---

-View the documentation for more info on rules and extending ApproveJs with your own tests.
+View the [wiki](https://github.com/CharlGottschalk/approvejs/wiki) for more info and documentation on rules and extending ApproveJs with your own tests.